 - SendLayer: Our #1 recommended mailer and one of the easiest mailers to use with WP Mail SMTP.
 Once you’ve added DNS records to your domain, all you need is an API key.
-You can start with a trial and send 200 emails for free, then upgrade to a paid plan from $5/ month (paid annually).
+You can start with a free trial, then upgrade to a paid plan from $5/ month (paid annually).

 - SMTP.com: Free for 30 days, then priced from $25/ month.
 SMTP.com is an industry leader and has a track record of great email deliverability dating back over 20 years.

 - Sendinblue: If you’re testing Gmail alternatives, Sendinblue could be a good choice.
 You can get started without a credit card and upgrade to a plan with more capacity when you’re ready.

 To switch your mailer, head to your WP Mail SMTP settings and click the Launch Setup Wizard button.